sammler/docker-base/README.md

 # docker-base

-> Just some basic docker images for sammler.io
+> Just some basic docker images for sammler.io to be easily able to change the used images in all projects/services.

 ## Images